| History Walter Dandy was the first to

 cerebellum.
 Considering the limited instrumentation, lack of microscope or good

 lighting and suboptimal anesthesia, these were operative triumphs.
+Since that time a number of

 different approaches have been advocated, including those around the occipital